AghnatHs/AghnatHs/README.md

 Experienced in building backends, working with databases, and system design.

 Passionate about exploring various aspects of software development and engineering, especially in the context of enterprise-level systems.

-Interests in: Backend Engineering, CI/CD, Microservices and Scalable Architecture for web apps, System Integration, System Design, Database Design, Clean Code
+Constantly learning about software engineering field, cloud, and cyber security

 ### Languages
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=flat-square&logo=javascript&logoColor=%23F7DF1E)